VanjaRo/VanjaRo/README.md

-Python developer, chasing the dream.
+Software developer, chasing the dream.